sewert/slim-person-page/README.md

 I wanted to see if I could recreate the same look of the page without making nearly as many network requests.

+This code is ugly and should not be used.
 This project is intended to demo how many requests are actually needed to paint the page.
 This is not intended to be feature complete or production ready.

 In this basic app, the pid, sessionId, and cisId will be passed in as query params.